How to Fluff Down Pillows

-Maintain the fluff.
-Every morning when you get out of bed, fluff up the down pillows.
+Every morning when you get out of bed, fluff up your down pillows.
 This will allow the down to breathe during the day, ensuring the pillows stay light and feathery.

-Put them in the dryer.
 At least once a month, put your down pillows in the clothes dryer.
-Be sure they’re protected by zippered covers so that loose feathers don’t come out in the dryer.
+Be sure they’re protected by zippered covers, so loose feathers don’t come out in the dryer.

-Use a fabric softener.
-Slightly moisten a fabric softener sheet and put it in the dryer with the pillows.
+Slightly moisten a fabric softener dryer sheet and put it in the dryer with the pillows.
 This will keep your down pillows smelling fresh, in addition to fluffing them.

-Air dry only.
-Set the dryer for air-dry only -- too much heat can give an unpleasant smell to down and may even burn the filling of your bed pillow -- and dry the down pillows for ten minutes.
-Air drying will remove any trace moisture that may be in the pillows, helping you prevent mildew growth in your down bedding.
+Set the dryer for air-dry only – too much heat can give an unpleasant smell to down and may even burn the filling of your bed pillow – and dry the down pillows for ten minutes.
+Air drying will remove any trace moisture that may be in the pillows, helping you prevent mildew growth in the down filling.